sanimariasiju8-ux/amfoss-tasks/Task-01/README.md

-# Overall Difficulties Faced
-Throughout the Terminal Voyage, the main difficulty was that the answers were not directly given.
-I had to investigate the repository, understand the clues, inspect files and Git history, and connect information from different levels.
-Some of the difficulties I faced were:
--Understanding the structure of the repository and navigating through different directories.
--Learning Linux terminal commands that I had not used before.
--Understanding how Git branches, commits, and different timelines worked.
--Finding hidden information inside files and scripts.
--Understanding file permissions and executable files.
--Dealing with encoded or obfuscated information.
--Extracting information from archives and following clues between different locations.
--Understanding how different Git histories could contain different versions of the same information.
--Resolving the final conflicting histories instead of simply choosing one version.
--Understanding how to inspect previous versions of files using Git.
--Keeping track of clues and connecting information discovered in different levels.

 # What I Learned Throughout the Task
 ## Level 1 — Loguetown Reef
 I learned the basics of navigating a repository using the Linux terminal and exploring its directory and file structure.